-Doncaster town centre is now open and we ask that you keep to the latest social distancing guidance.
+Doncaster town centre is open but we ask that you follow the latest social distancing and public safety guidance.

 Lots of signage has gone up to highlight important safety messages like social distancing and we are asking people to use the left hand side of the busy streets and the main parts of the town centre to help people move around safely.